Since its launch in 1984, the Roland Rhythm Composes TR-707 has been responsible for the infectious drum grooves and sounds in House and Acid House.

 An analog classic available right inside your DAW.
 The vibe of the original analog machine has been captured using the sought-after Neve 1073 pre-amp, UREI 1176 Compressor, Empirical Labs Distressor and Thermionic Culture Vulture Tube Distortion unit adding further harmonic glue to the samples.

 Each sample is crisp and clear, capturing the essence of the original TR-707 perfectly.
-To create this collection, Influx Studio has used an original Roland TR-707 and a TR-707 with a modified ROM Patchbay.
+To create these vintage drum samples, Influx Studio has used an original Roland TR-707 and a TR-707 with a modified ROM Patchbay.
 The modified ROM Patchbay is for extra pitching and glitch effects.

 Things We Liked

 These Roland 707 drum samples are perfect for any producer sick of the same 909 and 808 samples.
 A similar sound, but completely different vibe.
 The attention to detail in the capture of these samples is particularly impressive.
 Each sound is high quality and authentic, without losing any of the charm and vibe of the original machine.